alenakhineika/color-of-berlin-palette/README.md

 > npm i
 ```

-You need [MongoDB](https://docs.mongodb.com/manual/installation/) installed and `data/tweets-200.json` to run the project.
-Connect to `mongodb://localhost`, create the `colorofberlin` database with the `tweets` collection, and import the sample JSON to MongoDB.
+You need [MongoDB](https://docs.mongodb.com/manual/installation/) installed and `data/berlin-colors-sample.json` to run the project.
+Connect to `mongodb://localhost`, create the `coloroflocation` database with the `colors` collection, and import the sample JSON to MongoDB.

 ## Run the project